Mehdierli/ProgrammingNotes/Angular.md

 * import, Imports other modules with the components, directives, and pipes for the current module.
 * providers, Provide service for component to use

-## what is ngrx,
+## what is ngrx
 * NgRx is a framework for building reactive applications in Angular.
-* NgRx provides state management for creating maintainable explicit applications, by storing single state and the use of actions in order to express state changes.
+* NgRx provides state management for creating maintainable explicit applications.
+It store single state and use the actions to express state changes.
 * Action
+    + Actions express unique events that happen throughout your application.
     + Actions are one of the main building blocks in NgRx.
-Actions express unique events that happen throughout your application.
 * Reducers
+    + reducer is handle the transition from one state to the next state base on the action's type.
-    + responsible for handling transitions from one state to the next state in your application.
+    + responsible for handle transitions from one state to the next state in your application.
 Reducer functions handle these transitions by determining which actions to handle based on the action's type.
     + Reducers are pure functions in that they produce the same output for a given input.

 ## What is Reactive programming and how to use it with Angular?
-* An Angular application is a reactive system.
+* Angular application is a reactive system.
 * the application react to the event and update the model
 * state
     + state is a single value that varies over time.
+    + We usually do not care about how many times it gets updated — only the most recent value matters.
 * event
     + Event streams are sequences of values produced over a period of time
+    + Every single event matters, including the order in which the events are emitted.
 * reified reactive programming
     + access to a concrete object representing the act of observation
     + And having these concrete objects is powerful because we can manipulate them, pass them around, and compose them.